opf/openproject/frontend/doc/TESTING.md

 The protractor based suite offers integration tests for the Angular based views, first and foremost, the WorkPackage application.
 It's based on AngularJS' own [protractor library](https://github.com/angular/protractor) and therefore requires Selenium.

-It does not offer real End to End (E2E) Testing,a s there is currently no way to start up the whole application beforehand, so the suite uses a mock server to test each component independently and in the context of a page.
+It does not offer real End to End (E2E) Testing,a s there is currently no way to start up the whole application beforehand, so the suite uses a mock server and mock json to test each component independently and in the context of a page.

 Every command related to the suite is wrapped via `gulp`. the most interesting commands are: